 Many international students from across the planet look forward to benefiting from a well-established higher education system in France.
 Every year, the French universities are listed among the best universities in the world.

 Such recognition is proof of continued excellence and, as an international student, it’s always a good idea to learn French and master the French pronunciation!

 Check the membership program to learn French online with Master Your French.

 As a student or as a tourist, learning French can be very useful not only when studying in France but also when traveling to France.

 In fact, besides its universities and its education system, France is a great place that also attracts tourists.
-Many come to visit the beautiful cities, museums, historical monuments, and much more.
+Many come to visit France’s beautiful cities, museums, historical monuments, and much more.